skip to log on skip to main content

 At all costs, avoid giving the state control of your wealth and business, writes Ben Hurley.

-For the business owner, creating a will demands tough calls that can feel unnatural and wrong – in some cases assigning numerical value to the most important relationships in their life.
-In some measure they also face the uncomfortable reality of their own death.
+For business owners, creating a will demands tough calls that can feel unnatural and wrong – in some cases, it can even include assigning numerical values to the most important relationships in their life.
+In some measure, they also face the uncomfortable reality of their own death.

-For those that don’t make a plan, they will die ‘intestate’, which means without a will.
-Their wealth will be divided up according to varying state legislation, potentially contrary to their wishes.
+But those that don’t make a plan will pass away ‘intestate’ – meaning they pass without a will and their wealth will be divided up according to varying state legislation, potentially contrary to their wishes.

 Control of their business may pass to spouses or other family members who have no experience running it, instead of those the business owner believed would be best to manage it.